StarDustCFW/Lock-Logs/README.md

 this stops sending telemetry to nintendo

 ## Reason
-* kill telemetry service banned
+* kill telemetry service to avoid get banned
 *

 ## Disclaimer